 If you haven’t signed up to be a registered user on your favorite travel booking site, you should do so before you plan your next trip.

-“Most websites offer limited special rates, flash rates and extra room availability on sold-out hotels to their registered and logged-in users,” says Chaddah.
+“Most websites offer limited special rates, flash rates and extra room availability on sold-out hotels to their registered and logged-in users,” said Chaddah.
 “So, make sure you sign up and sign in before searching.”

 Take Advantage of Tuesdays